rafify2711/AI-Enhanced-Medical-Image-Prediction/README.md

    ```

 ## API Usage
-Once the server is running, you can interact with the API.
+Once the server is running, you can interact with the API by making HTTP requests to the following endpoints.

-#### Available APIs
+#### Available Endpoints
 ```
 http://127.0.0.1:8000/predict/covid19
 ```